ubclaunchpad/LP-website/src/docs/recruitment/overview.md

 ### Decisions

-All decisions sent out for either the [screening](#screening-applicants) or [interview](#interviews) are final, unless a mistake was made by reviewers while sending out decisions.
+All decisions sent out for either the [screening](#screening-applicants) or interviews are final, unless a mistake was made by reviewers while sending out decisions.
 Also refer to our [feedback policy](#feedback).

 That said, this does not mean that reviewers at Launch Pad never make an incorrect decision - see [improving recruitment](#improving-recruitment).

 ### Feedback

-Unfortunately, we _do not_ provide feedback regarding a decision for either the [screening](#screening-applicants) or [interview](#interviews) phase of a candidate's application process.
+Unfortunately, we _do not_ provide feedback regarding a decision for either the [screening](#screening-applicants) or interviews phase of a candidate's application process.
 This means we can not provide specific answers to questions like:

 - "Why did I get rejected?"
 - "How could I have answered X question better?"